wleng2001/UPM-UPdate_Module_for_app/README.md

 #### `Python 3.9.7`

-If you don't have download python you can do it <a href="https://www.python.org/downloads/">here</a> or you can write the text in terminal:
+If you don't have download python you can write the text in terminal:

 #### `sudo apt install python3`